 “This domain name has been seized by the U.S. Immigration and Customs Enforcement – Homeland Security Investigations, Office of the Special Agent in Charge, Baltimore, Md.
 In accordance with a warrant obtained with the assistance of the U.S. Attorney’s Office for the District of Maryland, and issued pursuant to 18 U.S.C.
 981 and 1955(d) by the U.S. District Court for the District of Maryland.”

-This relates to an April 26, indictment that can be read here , where a federal grand jury charged two gambling businesses and three defendants with running an illegal gambling operation.
+This relates to a case, where a federal grand jury charged two gambling businesses and three defendants with running an illegal gambling operation.
 As a result 11 bank accounts located in North Carolina, Guam, Panama, Malta, Portugal and the Netherlands were seized as were ten domain names including:

 If the comments this Maryland Patch article received are any indication, it might actually be law enforcement that the average American citizen views as the true criminals in this case.
 In any case, this sparked many online gambling sites changing their domain name to .eu instead of .com; even the first ever sportsbook Intertops changed to .eu.
 So, the same gambling site Americans enjoyed at bookmaker.com now operates at bookmaker.eu.
 The change of URLs happened in less than 30 minutes, and their company never missed a beat.
 This new URL (bookmaker.eu) is where the great legacies of Ronald Sacco, BetCRIS, and BetMaker now live on.